tomBialick/FNMA_class_project/README.md

 ## Before you run
 Make sure you have set up everything
-  * Such as postgresql (both the database, user, user roles, and table)
+  * Such as postgresql (database, user, user roles, and table)
-  * Run npm install
+  * Run npm install (to verify all dependencies are installed)
-  * config.json values are not default
+  * config.json values are not default (host_info, database)

 ## Running